Liberalism in Bolivia

 This article gives an overview of liberal parties in Bolivia.
 It is limited to liberal parties with substantial support, mainly proved by having had a representation in parliament.
 The sign ⇒ means a reference to another party in that scheme.
-For inclusion in this scheme it isn't necessary so that parties labeled themselves as a liberal party.
+For inclusion in this scheme it is not necessary that a party label itself as liberal.

 Introduction

 Liberalism was organized as a part of the oligarchy as the opposition to conservatism.
-It didn't survive the 1952 revolution.
+It did not survive the 1952 revolution.